ankitasikdar/cse2122/lecture/splitting-code.markdown

 create the final program.
 ## Using CMAKE

-Compiling using<a href="https://dl.dropbox.com/u/2989703/example.zip">Cmake</a></li>
+Compiling using<a href="https://dl.dropbox.com/u/2989703/example.zip">Cmake</a>

-unzip contents into a folder.
+* Unzip contents into a folder.
-Go to the folder in your terminal. write cmake . and then make run the program by using ./shape
+* Go to the folder in your terminal.
+* cmake .
+* make
+* run the program by using ./shape

 Here is a sample of what it looks in my terminal

 arindam:Week-7\:Wed Feb 27: cmake .